LACMA – Los Angeles County Museum of Art

 Over time, the museum’s campus grew in a rather disordered way combining pavilions of various function and architectural style some of which, such as the Pavilion for Japanese Art by Bruce Goff, featuring a remarkable architecture while other characterized by a rather anonymous one.

-Between 2008 and 2010 a large redevelopment project for the western part of the campus was carried out after a design by Italian architect Renzo Piano.
+From 2008 to 2010, a large redevelopment project for the western part of the campus was carried out after a design by Italian architect Renzo Piano.
 New constructions built in that period included the Broad Contemporary Art Museum, dedicated to post-war art, and the Resnick Pavilion, reserved to temporary exhibitions.

 LACMA’s west campus; photo by aepg

 West campus east elevation and longitudinal section; images © RPBW